gellati/moldzilla/frontend/README.md

 The components are in the `src/components` folder.

-These components are part of the password strength meter project:
+These components are part of the Moldzilla UI:
 * Dashboard
 * Material
 * ResultArea